 The primary objective of the junior research group "Social and Behavioral Gerontology" and the MOBILE study is to strengthen ageing research at the Charité.
 The primary objective of the MOBILE study is to enhance Mobility in Old age By Integrating health care and personal network resources in older adults Living in rural arEas (MOBILE).

 You are here:

-The overall aim of the MOBILE study is to identify environmental and health care, social and personal resources of various spatial resolutions for mobility and participation in health care.
+Aim of the MOBILE study is to identify environmental, social and personal resources of various spatial resolutions for mobility and participation in health care.
 Further, we aim to test whether a tablet-based network tool is effective in preserving the mobility needed to use these resources.
 How to stay active despite functional limitations or area deprivations will be the context of this study.

-Novel aspects of the project include the systemic multi-level approach (environmental, health care, social, and personal resources); the application of innovative technologies in communities of older adults, i.e., the objective measures of effectiveness and the tablet-based intervention approach; and matching individual needs with health care opportunities, guided by a theory driven approach.
+Novel aspects of the project include the systemic multi-level approach (i.e., environmental, social, and personal resources); the application of innovative technologies in communities of older adults, which are the objective measures of effectiveness and the tablet-based intervention approach; and matching individual needs with health care opportunities, guided by a theory driven approach.
 The ecologic approach assures easy implementation to maximize the benefits for the people in the region.